Life of a Don: Singles

 Two singles preceded the release of the album.
 The lead single, "What You Need", was released on May 4, 2021.
 The second single, "Drugs n Hella Melodies", featuring Toliver's girlfriend, Colombian-American singer Kali Uchis, was released on June 18, 2021.
 Both music videos were filmed in Colombia and released alongside the songs on their respective release dates.
+The songs "Way Bigger" and "Flocky Flocky", released October 8 and 11 respectively, were released as singles alongside music videos after the album's release.